logos-maker/RST-Framework/README.md

 ## About the example programs
 To learn about the RST framework and ikiGUI graphics, here is some different examples.
 Some of the simplest examples is has only 76 lines of code.
-And the more advances less than 200 lines of code.
+And the more advanced less than 200 lines of code.
 - sin_synth.c This is a bumb example that demonstrates some of the essentials of making a synth and a GUI.
 - transport_display.c This demonstrates how you can read the transport information from the DAW.
 - MIDI_Monitor.c This demonstrates how you can read incomming MIDI to your plug.